-You might think that drinking a wine that is even sweeter than a dessert would make the dessert seem sickly sweet but that is not the case.
+You might think that drinking a wine that is even sweeter than a dessert would make the dessert seem sickly sweet but surprisingly that is not the case.
 It will actually help to avoid creating an acidic or sour taste in the mouth.
-Of course the sweet wine must have good acidity too as that will also stop the combination seeming OTT; the acidity will cut through the sweetness and make the mouth water.
+Of course the sweet wine must have good acidity too as that will also stop the combination seeming over the top.
+The acidity will cut through the sweetness and make the mouth water.

 For mince pies and any spicy or nutty cake a tawny port works really well.
 The combination of the nutty flavours of the port match perfectly with the dried fruits and nuts of mince pies (and Christmas Pudding).
 The acidity of the port should also help balance the richness of the mincemeat.